 Students applying to Oxbridge or for courses in medicine, law or veterinary medicine work closely with Miss Williamson throughout Years 12 and 13.
-In addition to input from tutors, where is a variety of extra support provided.
-Students are given additional advice on their personal statements and application forms to ensure they meet the earlier deadline of 15 October.
-We also provide students with mock interviews and specific subject interviews such as a mini medical school for medical applicants.
-Students are also given suggested reading and viewing and provided with a wide selection of books exclusively for Sixth Form students upstairs in the Learning Resource Centre.
+In addition to input from tutors, students are given additional advice on their personal statements and application forms to ensure they meet the earlier deadline of 15 October.
+We also provide students with mock interviews and specific subject interviews, such as a mini medical school for medical applicants.
+Students are also given suggested reading and viewing and provided with a wide selection of books exclusively for Sixth Form students upstairs in the Library Resource Centre.
 In the Spring Term of Year 12, students are encouraged and supported in their applications to a variety of summer schools and master classes to enrich their educational experience and give them an experience of studying at a higher level at prestigious universities.